Habits of an agile servant leader – Habit 4 (Part 2): Respect

 For that reason, respect is not only good for the leaders, respect is healthy for everyone in the company.

-Benefit 3: Encouraging a healthy organizational culture
+Benefit 3: Encourage a healthy organizational culture

-Not only respect increases the staff well-being, but organization development consultant Susan M. Heathfield (2019) and Dr Carol O’Connor (2015) also found respect is the crux of meaningful work and good relationships, which in turn strengthens a trustful and positive organizational culture.
+Not only respect increases the staff well-being, but organization development consultant Susan M. Heathfield (2019) and Dr. Carol O’Connor (2015) also found respect is the crux of meaningful work and good relationships, which in turn strengthens a trustful and positive organizational culture.

 - Enables honest discussion